Get

 Since we give them all the food, shelter, and affection they could want, it’s easy to expect our dogs to obey with minimal fuss.
 Besides, thousands of years of domestication and breeding have made dogs naturally more attached to humans.
 With all the makings for a seamless dynamic, it can be confusing and frustrating when your dog always seems to do the opposite of what you ask.

 In most cases, a stubborn dog is less of an issue with them and more of an issue with our training approach.
 Dogs are unique individuals with personal desires and motivators, but control is still mostly in your hands.
-If you’re frustrated over your pet’s inability to cooperate, here are 10 vet-approved tips to train a stubborn dog who won’t listen.
+If you’re frustrated over your pet’s inability to cooperate, here are 10 vet-approved tips on how to train a stubborn dog who won’t listen.

-Image Credit: New Africa, Shutterstock
+Image Credit: PhotoIris2021, Shutterstock

 3. Start at Home with Minimal Distractions